Composite vs Timber Decking: Which is Right for Your Perth Home?

 The Not-So-Good Stuff

 Ok, now for the reality check.
 Timber is sexy, but it has baggage.
-If you are planning on building wood decking in Perth.
+If you plan to build wood decking in Perth, it's important to understand the maintenance requirements.

-• Maintenance Is Real: You’ll need to oil or stain them every year or two more in full sun.
+The Upkeep Is Real: You will need to stain or oil them once a year or twice more in direct sunlight.

-• Splinters and Warping: Natural wood is a living material.
-It grows, shrinks and can warp.
+Warping and splinters: Natural wood is a living substance.
+It can warp and grow and shrink.

-• Water Sensitivity: Treated wood doesn’t even like water.
-Failure to drain properly or damp conditions may result in rot or mould down the track.
+Water Sensitivity: Treated wood doesn’t even like water.
+Failure to drain properly or under damp conditions may result in rot or mould down the track.

 These won’t be deal-breakers for everyone, but they are certainly considerations to weigh up.
 Maintenance is doable for some.

 For other people, it's the very reason they start shopping around for composite choices.
-Which brings us to the darkness in this comparison.
+This brings us to the dark side of our comparison.

 The Case for Composite: When Plastic-Wood Makes Sense